RDGTECH/Coppercoin-Bootstrap/README.md

 # Coppercoin-Bootstrap
-Bootstrap file
+Bootstrap file -
-Save this file to the Coppercoin folder where the wallet file is stored.
+Save this file to the Coppercoin folder where the wallet.dat file is stored.